TheMaster1127/HTH/README.md

 ## Usage

-To use HTH HeavenToHell:
+### To use HTH HeavenToHell:

+The best IDE for HTH: https://github.com/TheMaster1127/SciTE4HTH

+#### HTH v1

 1. Ensure you have AutoHotKey V1 installed (Unless you wanna run the HTH.exe file).
 You can download AutoHotKey from [here](https://www.autohotkey.com/download/ahk-install.exe).
 2. Add your HTH code in a `.hth` file.
 3. Open the cmd in the directory of the HTH.exe or HTH.ahk Transpiler
 4. You can run `HTH filename.hth` or `HTH.ahk filename.hth` or `HTH.exe filename.hth`
 5. You'll get `index.html` as output.
-Also if you use the function `getDataFromEndpoint` anywhere in the code HTH will generate a `server.py` file for better backend connectivity.
+You can open it, and you should see the website.
+Also if you use the function `getDataFromEndpoint` anywhere in the code HTH will generate a `server.py` file (ONLY in HTH v1) for better backend connectivity.
 You will need to install Python and also a Python library called Flask in order to run the generated Python backend.

-6. (Optional) Open for edit `index.html` copy the full file do `Ctrl+A` then `Ctrl+C`
-7. (Optional) Open `PrettierFormatter.html`
-8. (Optional) Format the code and then put it it back in `index.html`
-9. (Optional) Open the `index.html`
+#### HTH v2

+1. Ensure you have the latest Python verson installed.
+You can download Python from [here](https://www.python.org/).
+2. Add your HTH code in a `.hth` file.
+3. Open the cmd in the directory of the HTH.py Transpiler
+4. You can run `python filename.hth`, `python3 filename.hth`, or `python -m filename.hth`.
+If none of these work, please ask ChatGPT for help or consult someone else.
+5. You'll get `index.html` as output.
+You can open it, and you should see the website.

-## Platform Compatibility
+## Platform Compatibility HTH v1

-- HTH is compatible with Windows and can also run on Linux with the assistance of wine a program that can run most exe files on linux using wine.
+- HTH v1 is compatible with Windows and can also run on Linux with the assistance of wine a program that can run most exe files on linux using wine.
 - HTH only transpiles using Windows or Linux with wine since the transpiler is written in AutoHotKey and we need to run it as an exe in windows and linux with wine or .ahk in windows.
 Mac users STAY AWAY from HTH!!!

+## Platform Compatibility HTH v2

+- HTH v2 is compatible with all devices, including computers, phones, Windows, Linux, and even browsers.
+Anything capable of running Python and a modern browser can be used to code and execute HTH.
+You can use this website to code and run HTH v2 [here](https://themaster1127.github.io/HTH/).

 ## Editors